CodebyJet/GA-Project-3-Frontend/README.md

 ----

 ## Technologies Used:
-To complete this project I used:
+ - JavaScript | Express for the back-end.
- - JavaScript | Express for the back-end
+ - JavaScript | SASS | React for the front.
- - JavaScript and React for the front.
+ - MUI for styling.
- - using MUI for styling
+ - Development Tools: Visual Code Studio.

 ## Setup:
 Clone both repos locally, then open them in VS code, using: